Carolyn Waters Broe: Education and career

 She was the founder of the Orange County Four Seasons Orchestra in 1990 to 1993 and is the author of "J.S.
 Bach's Treatment of the Viola in his Cantatas and Brandenburg Concerts" 1984, California State University, Long Beach.

 Broe completed a Bachelors in Music Performance from Chapman University where she received a presidential scholarship 1977–1979, a Masters in Fine Arts in Music from California State University, Long Beach in the year 1984, where her masters thesis was An Investigation Of J.S.
 Bach's Treatment Of The Viola [microfilm]: The Cantatas And The Brandenburg Concertos.
 She holds a Doctorate in Music in Viola Solo Performance from Arizona State University.
 Broe is the author of the book “The String Compositions of Louise Lincoln Kerr: Analysis and Editing of Five Solo Viola Pieces”.
 Arizona State University, Tempe, 2001.

 In addition to being a biographer of Louise Lincoln Kerr, she also nominated Kerr for Arizona Women's Hall of Fame which was accepted in 2004.
 Broe is also reported to have worked on the "Arizona Profiles" CD project and has published several articles on music.

 Broe taught violin and viola at two notable colleges.
 She taught violin and viola and was also the Symphony Conductor at Glendale Community College from 1993 to 1995.
 She was the founding orchestra Conductor at Paradise Valley Community College from 1993 to 2003.
 She was the Viola Instructor at the Paradise Valley Community College from 2003 to 2013, and the violin instructor from 2003 to 2005.

 In July 2021, Broe's first book Fifty Famous Composers, For Kids Of All Ages was published by Inkwell Books.
 The book has won MOM's Choice Gold Award in 2021.
 In June 2022, the International Book Awards announced that the book was honored with the "Finalist" Award in two categories: "History - General" and "Performing Arts" in their 2022 competition.

+In 2023, Fifty Famous Composers for Kids Of All Ages won the Book Excellence Award.